CozyPlantlady/the-garden-gate/README.md

 ## TESTING
 User stories:
-- User can choose to start the game.
+### User can choose to start the game.
+#### User Stories:

+- User can start the game by clicking the "Start Game button in the main page"
 - User can give a name for the character.
 - User can read the story part, and choose from options what to do next.
+- User can get more information about the game.
 - User can see their previous decision.
 (This feature is removed.
 Story is very short and easily replayable.)
 - User can end the game when they want.(This feature is removed.
 Story is very short and easily replayable.)
 - User can choose to replay.
-- User can see items they have collected.

 ### Bugs and other issues:
 - Had problems with start button function that was purely JS.
 Changed the start-button from being JS to be in HTML instead. *Fixed*